andyhansen/blog/_posts/2023/2023-05-30-understanding-coupling-with-connascence.md

 #### Managing Connascence of Identity

 [Singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) can be used to avoid connascence of identity, because it ensures there will only be one instance of a given entity.
-This guarenttees that the referenced instances will match, but does prevent you from having more than one instance.
+This guarantees that the referenced instances will match, but does prevent you from having more than one instance.

 ## Resources